discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 It does take up a lot of screen, but this is just an example command anyway.

+<p class="tip">If you're looking for a more advanced way to handle mentions as arguments you can check out [this guide](/creating-your-bot/parsing-mention-arguments).</p>

 ### Number ranges

 Sometimes you'll want users to give you input that ranges from X to Y, but nothing outside of that.
 Additionally, you want to make sure that they do give you an actual number and not random characters.
 A good example of this would be a `!prune` command, where it deletes X messages in the channel, depending on what the user inputs.